shopware5/SwagGlossar/README.md

 # SwagGlossar

-## Supported versions
+> Working with Shopware version 4.1.0 to 5.1.1.
-Shopware version 4.1.0 or higher
+> Higher versions may work either but were not tested.

 ## Description
 Use this plugin to provide additional information (i.e. a definition) when a customer rolls over a select term with their mouse in the item description.